 A professional fundraiser, Nadine started her career as a Development Director in Scotland, working at Strathclyde University, Loretto, Erskine Stewarts’ Melville and Morrison’s Academy.
 She moved to the Southwest with her children in 2015 to head up the development team at Taunton School.
 Since 2021 she has led a new campaign for bursaries at Bristol Grammar School and is passionate about lifechanging opportunities afforded through education.

-I graduated from Sheffield University with a degree in human physiology before starting my sales career at swcomms (now part of Focus Group).
-I became a sales director in 1995 and held that position until I took early retirement in July 2024.
+Sarah graduated from Sheffield University with a degree in human physiology before starting a sales career at swcomms (now part of Focus Group) in 1986.
+She became a sales director in 1995 and held that position until taking early retirement in July 2024.

-From a charity perspective, I climbed Annapurna to raise money for the Exeter Foundation.
-I have also organised five black-tie charity events raising £125,000 for the Prince’s Trust, Wooden Spoon and the Focus Foundation.
-Following the tragic loss of Barney, I organised a further ball in November 2022 to raise funds for The Barnaby Webber Foundation.
+Sarah climbed Annapurna to raise money for the Exeter Foundation and has also organised a number of black-tie charity events at Sandy Park, Exeter raising £125,000 for the Prince’s Trust, Wooden Spoon and the Focus Foundation.